-From professional hockey games to summer camps, we have the picts.
+From summer camps to professional hockey games, we have the picts.

 Universidad Jorge Tadeo Lozano in Bogota, Colombia

 Students at the University of Jorge Tadeo Lozano interact with BRAVO!
 Response during a knowledge competition in marketing.
 Watch it on YouTube: http://www.youtube.com/watch?v=T9yTb1S-1TQ

 The entire audience played the Shaken & Stirred game built by BRAVO!
 Quiz Show.
 Over 100 people used wireless keypads that instantly interacted with the game.
 A built in leader board added exciting competition for this group of Florida Association Directors.

 BRAVO! at the Minnesota Wild Hockey Game

 The Minnesota Wild hockey organization featured a BRAVO!
 Quiz Show game between periods of their first hockey game of the 2009 season at the Xcel Energy Center.
 The BRAVO! game board was displayed on the big Xcel Energy Jumbo Tron allowing the entire stadium to visually participate.
 Jim Cunningham was the MC and helped deliver a new exciting way to play game shows with BRAVO!
 BRAVO! will be featured at every Wild home game for the 2009 season.

 Emmanuel Christian Center - Summer VBS Game Show

 BRAVO! was an added event to Emmanuel Christian Center's Vacation Bible School (VBS) this year.
 The entire theme was based on game shows so playing a BRAVO! game with their content fit perfectly with what they needed.
 After the morning game show, each age group attended a bible trivia competition with wireless game show buzzers.

 2009 Minnesota Life